Moon0002/SC2006_Team2/README.md

 2. **`supabase/triggers.sql`** — Creates the `auth.users` → `public.profiles` trigger for new sign-ups.
 3. **`supabase/singstat_data.sql`** — Seeds item prices (needed for search and ROI).
 4. **`supabase/cpi_series_map.sql`** — Seeds category → DataSeries mapping (used by CPI sync).
-5. **Remember to Disable RLS for Convinience"
+5. **Remember to Disable RLS for Convinience (Note that this is only for Convinience, and should never be so in actual development (we did not force any RLS because we do not know how the TA will test our codes))**
 ### 4. Run the Development Server

 ```bash